Glauco-Lustosa/Movie-Selector/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-This project is a simple calculator project.
+This project is a Movie Search with a Favourite section.

 This app is needed for a few points:

 <strong>Improves Logic Skills</strong>

 <strong>Increases ReactJS Aknowlegdment</strong>

+<strong>Local Storage Data Manipulation</strong>

 This is Just a few points, but the main reason this one was created is because it's a great workout for anyone trying to learn a new framework or library, with concepts of manipulation of data, grid layout, hooks.